Heading to a marketing conference this year? Do these 7 things first.

 Here’s how I’ve prepared for it:

-- Get my intro right: Throughout my trip I’ll definitely be asked “what do you do”.
+Get my intro right: Throughout my trip I’ll definitely be asked “what do you do”.
 It’s often the first question that gets asked, especially in a networking context.
 But do you know how to answer it in a way that starts a conversation, rather than ends it?
 I’ve been listening to a podcast by Clay Hebert who has some great ideas on how to nail your intro.
-It’s all about following a format of “I help <target audience> to <verb>”.
+It’s all about following a format of “I help to ”.

 It’s true that I’m giving this event extra thought and preparation because I’m travelling so far to be there, but it’s worth thinking about how these tips apply to any event you’re attending.
 After all, once you’re paying for a ticket and dedicating your time, you’ve already made a commitment and it’s worth getting as much out of that commitment as you can!